lam-mu-phan/RNAseq-Analysis-AWS-GriffithCourse/README.md

 ## This GitHub reposistory contains:
 1. Jupyter Notebook files (.ipynb) detailing my explanantion, my code (from this course but also alternative code learned from ChatGPT and other courses) and outputs.
 2. A better guideline on how to log into course compute (EC2 instance) for self-learners like me who don't have the chance to attend the course in-person.
-Instrution can be found in Initial_Setup.doc file.
+Instrution can be found in **Initial_Setup.docx** file.
 3. Bonus: How to install Jupyter Notebook to your instance so you can record your progress as you're running the analysis like I did.
 I learned this from ChatGPT, so thanks, ChatGPT!
-Instrution can be found in Initial_Setup.doc file.
+Instrution can be found in **Initial_Setup.docx** file.

 ## How to use:
 1. Follow the course's instruction: https://rnabio.org/course/
 2. If you're curious if your output looks like mine or learn from me some more efficient/interesting ways to execute some commands, look at my Jupyter Notebook files, eg "Module01_annotations_indexing.ipynb".
 I name my .ipynb files accordingly to the course's outline (https://rnabio.org/course/).
-To view .ipynb file, click on it while you're on this GitHub page, or install Jupyter Notebook to your EC2 instance (instrution can be found in Initial_Setup.doc file).
+To view .ipynb file, click on it while you're on this GitHub page, or install Jupyter Notebook to your EC2 instance (instrution can be found in **Initial_Setup.docx** file).

 Contact me at lam.mu.phan@gmail.com should you have any questions regarding my codes.